flutter/website/src/docs/cookbook/animation/animated-container.md

 animations are known as "implicit animations."

-This recipe describes how to use an `AnimatedContainer` to animate the size, background color, and border radius when the user taps a button.
+This recipe describes how to use an `AnimatedContainer` to animate the size, background color, and border radius when the user taps a button using the following steps:

-## Directions

-  1. Create a StatefulWidget with default properties
+  1. Create a StatefulWidget with default properties.
-  2. Build an `AnimatedContainer` using the properties
+  2. Build an `AnimatedContainer` using the properties.
-  3. Start the animation by rebuilding with new properties
+  3. Start the animation by rebuilding with new properties.

 ## 1. Create a StatefulWidget with default properties